Open-Attestation/documentation-website/website/docs/docs-section/how-does-it-work/comparison.md

 By using Ethereum Smart Contracts, you will of course be bound to the Ethereum infrastructure.
 Every transaction will be stored in the Blockchain.
 Forever.
 For basic issuance, you won't need to maintain any infrastructure on your own.
 On top of that you will be able to monitor every transaction that happened, and detect abnormal activities.
 For instance if someone manages to steal your wallet private key, you will find evidence directly on the Blockchain.

 Regarding DID, you won't need to maintain any infrastructure as well... or maybe you will need.
 It will depend on your needs.
 Indeed, No records of your transactions will be made by default.
 DID will work straight, out of the box.
-However, if you want to keep track on every transaction, you will have to do it yourself.
+However, if you want to keep track of every transaction, you will have to do it yourself.
 One could ask: "Why would I need to track every transaction ?".
-Unlike for Ethereum Smart Contracts, if a user manage to steal your signing private key, you will never be aware of it.
+Unlike for Ethereum Smart Contracts, if a user manages to steal your signing private key, you will never be aware of it.

 ## Environment